courselabs/docker/labs/containers/README.md

 > The container image doesn't get pulled this time, but the output is a different random string.

-Those containers ran a single command - when the process completed, the container exited.
+Those containers ran a single command - printing the name of the machine, which is set by Docker.
+When the process completed, the container exited.

 📋 Print a list of all your containers.